 - (Not included in this course bundle) Weekend Intensive (Onsite in NC), 21 CE Hours (Plans for a virtual/remote Intensive are underway for those who cannot attend onsite.)

+This consists of 7 non-interactive self-study courses.
 Teaching methods for the course include recorded lectures, videos, text readings, assignments, and online discussion.
+Textbooks are not provided with course enrollment and require separate purchase.